ramellose/mako/README.md

 network files and other microbiome-related files to be ported to the database.

 Contact the author at lisa.rottjers (at) kuleuven.be.
 Your feedback is much appreciated!
-This version is still in early beta and has been tested for Python 3.6.
+This version is still in early alpha and has been tested for Python 3.6.

 ## Getting Started